-HostSSH is one control plane for the whole life of a server: the first push to production, the day-to-day of managed databases, and the 3am recovery you hope never comes — proven on a schedule so you don't hope, you know.
+HostSSH is one control plane for the whole life of a server: Files, DB, Workers and Storage on day one, the first push to production, and the 3am recovery you hope never comes — with integrity drills so you don't hope, you know the backup repo is readable.

 Most tools dump a database and call it a backup.
-HostSSH captures the entire server — the Coolify brain and its master key, every database, all Docker volumes, system config and the sidecars that glue them together — into a single encrypted .hsi image.
+HostSSH captures the entire server — the platform brain and its master key, every database, all Docker volume data (any file type — uploads, media, SQLite, WordPress), system config and the sidecars that glue them together — into a single encrypted .hsi image.

 That image is the unit of everything: restore it in place, clone it to a staging twin, or relocate it to a brand-new VPS.
 A deterministic IP-rewrite pass flips every public reference, while internal services ride a stable WireGuard overlay — so a moved box just works on arrival.